Barr’s attack on his own prosecutors fed by frustration with both sides of political aisle, people who know him say

 Trump has repeatedly criticized Portland’s Democratic mayor, Ted Wheeler, calling him “incompetent” and alleging that he had “watched great death and destruction of his City.”
 Justice Department officials also discussed whether officials in Seattle — which experienced similar civil unrest — might have possible criminal civil rights liability, though Kupec said Barr had not directed that.

 Separately, Barr has told federal prosecutors to aggressively pursue cases against those committing violence amid the protests, and in a Justice Department conference call last week he suggested they might apply a rarely used law against sedition, according to people familiar with the conversation.
-On Thursday, Deputy Attorney General Jeffrey Rosen issued a memo to prosecutors in response that controversy, blaming the news media for misrepresenting what Barr said and what he meant.
+On Thursday, Deputy Attorney General Jeffrey Rosen issued a memo to prosecutors in response to that controversy, blaming the news media for misrepresenting what Barr said and what he meant.

 The section of federal law cited by the attorney general, Section 2384, relates to charging people with opposing the U.S. government by force, or preventing, hindering or delaying the execution of a law.
 “Those who have actually read the statute recognize that the text of Section 2384 could potentially apply to some of the violent acts that have occurred,” the memo notes, adding that the Obama administration charged nine suspects under that part of the law in 2010.